5 things to do in New Orleans (with and without kids)

 Caveat: I did not bring my kids for a night out on Frenchman Street, but honestly I think I would next time.
 Kids aren’t allowed in the bars, and it wouldn’t be a good fit for younger kids because it’s a late-night scene and you want your kid to be tall enough to maintain their personal space in a crowd.
 But … there’s so much music in the street, so many bands you can hear just by standing near an open window or door to a bar, and just so much general passion for music that I would absolutely bring my tweens out for a walk down Frenchman at night.

-For a Great Night Out in New Orleans
+For a great night out in New Orleans

 Frenchmen Street nightlife band playing at club